openpilot-community/documentation/README.md

 So the goal is to bring a fresh take to the on-boarding experience to the table.

 What better way to do that than with GitHub and some Markdown.

+## What is Openpilot?

+openpilot is an open source driving assistant.
+Currently it can be used as an after-market alternative to perform the functions of Adaptive Cruise Control (ACC) and Lane Keeping Assist System (LKAS) for Hondas, Acuras, Toyotas, and a Chevy.
+It's about on par with Tesla Autopilot and GM Super Cruise, and better than all other manufacturers.

+The openpilot codebase has been written to be concise and enable rapid prototyping.
+We look forward to your contributions - improving real vehicle automation has never been easier.

 ## Help create documentation